RMerl/asuswrt-merlin/README-merlin.txt

           being overwritten when the router starts NAT)
    - NEW: Added additional info to Sysinfo page
    - FIXED: (RT-AC66U) Re-enabled power control
-   - FIXED: Performance page now uses then ew Sysinfo API, and is able now to deal with cases where radios are disabled.
+   - FIXED: Performance page now uses the new Sysinfo API, and is now able to deal with cases where radios are disabled.

 3.0.0.3.162.14b: